at 30% Off Last Year's Prices!

 But if the problem is that

-I can help you with a Training Course.
-I am offering this at 30% off for a
+great manuals, then I can help you with a Training Course.

-Why pay others to write your manuals, when your team could
+Why pay others to write your manuals, when you and your team could

 Why delay when

 all it takes is Just One Day?

 14 years' experience running this training course to people